Community Engagement Partnerships Inventory

 Contact: Donna Armstrong Lackey

-UWG Sponsor: Office of Community Engagement
+UWG Sponsor: Office of Public Service and Outreach

 Other Partners: College of Science & Math, College of Education, Richards College of Business, Adult Learners & Veterans, Career Services, Continuing Education, and USG eCore

-OCE facilitates and/or coordinates programming that promotes student success through innovation such as the Tinker's Box makerspace for prototyping and commercializing products, business start-ups, and supporting area economic and talent development programs that assist in career preparedness by students and addressing business and industry talent needs.
+OCE facilitates and/or coordinates programming that promotes student success through innovation such as the Tinker's Box Makerspace for prototyping and commercializing products, business start-ups, and supporting area economic and talent development programs that assist in career preparedness by students and addressing business and industry talent needs.
 In addition, OCE connects community requests for faculty and staff scholarship opportunities through surveys and research.

 Contact: Mark Reeves & Dale Driver